-Last week, my 86 year old grandmother was rushed to the hospital.
-Although she’s never had heart problems, she was experiencing shortness of breath, tightness in her chest and palpitations.
+Not long ago, my 86 year old grandmother was rushed to the hospital.
+Although she had never had heart problems, she was experiencing shortness of breath, tightness in her chest and palpitations.

 The doctors in the ER thought she was having a heart attack.
 They monitored her vital signs closely, while administering electrolytes by IV.
 Three days later, my grandmother was released and referred to a cardiologist for further treatment.